 |---|---|

 | Major NCR | A systemic failure or direct risk to halal integrity.
-Requires immediate corrective action. |
+Requires immediate corrective action.
+Examples: expired supplier certificate, active HCP with no monitoring records, undocumented sertu procedure where required. |

 | Minor NCR | An isolated lapse that does not directly compromise halal integrity.
-Corrective action required within defined timeframe. |
+Corrective action required within a defined timeframe.
+Examples: one missing signature on a monitoring log, a training record filed in the wrong location. |

-| Observation | An area of concern or improvement opportunity.
-No corrective action required, but should be monitored. |
+| Observation | An area of concern or improvement opportunity that does not constitute a non-conformity.
+No corrective action required, but should be monitored.
+Examples: an HCP responsible person who would benefit from refresher training, a certificate expiry date approaching within 60 days. |

 HALAL INTERNAL AUDIT REPORT